 Now, let’s get on with the chat box design!

 Do you want to add a color palette that applies a color theme to the whole design (chatbox, pre-chat form and offline form)?
 Go for it!
 Simply click on color palette, and select one of the many themes we offer, and a whole theme will be applied.

-The Global Box settings will let you choose the dimensions of the chat box, its position in relation to the screen, it will let you fill the background color, add borders if you wish to do so, round the corners, upload a logo, and remove the SnapEngage logo (this last option will be available on Plus plans or above only).
+The Global Box settings will let you choose the dimensions of the chat box, its position in relation to the screen, it will let you fill the background color, add borders if you wish to do so, round the corners and remove the SnapEngage logo (this last option will be available on Professional plans or above only).

 Choose the fill color of the header, the text color, the text, choose whether you want it normal or bold, and the font size, and also the chat icon for the header.

-You can choose the shape of the avatar, and select round, square of rounder corners (where you can select the amount of roundness)
+You can choose the shape of the avatar, and select round, square or rounder corners (where you can select the amount of roundness)